costarichard/costarichard.github.io/_posts/2020-07-20-roam-blocksII-citations.md

 ## Summary

 *This is the second post in a series of posts on using Roam for research.
-This post is about using block references to cite papers, books and other types of content.*
+This one is about using block references to cite papers, books and other types of content.*

 ---